 Experiencing Different Cultures

 Fordham’s first Trebek scholar, Estefania Cruz, commuted to campus from her home in Harlem.
 She graduated from Fordham College at Rose Hill in 2017 with plans for a career in social work.
-The current scholar, Joel Gomez is on track to graduate from Fordham College at Rose Hill next year with a degree in international political economy.
+The current scholar, Joel Gomez, is on track to graduate from Fordham College at Rose Hill next year with a degree in international political economy.
 Gomez said he first received the scholarship in his junior year, which helped him clear that year’s loans.
-He’s received the funds again for this year.
+He has received the funds again for this year.

 When he first came to Fordham, Gomez said he wasn’t entirely aware that the campus would be so different from All Hallows High School, his alma mater in the South Bronx, where the student body was “about 98 percent men of color.”

 “It’s important to see that the University caters to different students,” he said.
 “Giving help to students like me lets me absorb different cultures and that experience is really important.”